 7. When meat reaches desired tenderness, turn off heat and remove beef pieces with a slotted spoon; place on plate.
 Using two forks break the beef into bite-sized pieces and return them to the stock.

 8. Stir in - If you have the time, take the cream cheese out of the refrigerator a few minutes before you are ready to use it.
 The closer it is to room temperature, the more quickly and smoothly it will melt.
 Stir in the cream cheese and grated onion; cook until melted and well-blended.

 9. Add roasted potatoes (see below).
 Simmer 5 to 10 minutes or until potatoes are warmed through.

 10. Salt to taste.

-11. Garnish - Ladle this delicious beef soup recipe into your favorite bowls and top with sour cream and chives.
+11. Garnish - Ladle the soup into bowls and top with sour cream and chives.

 1. Wash and cube - Wash potatoes, gently scrubbing to remove dirt from outer skin; cut into cubes.